NaishengZhang/book-recommendation-system/README.md

 # DSGA1004 - BIG DATA
-## Final project
-- Prof Brian McFee (bm106)
-- Junge Zhang (jz3502)
-- Jack Zhu (wz727)

-*Handout date*: 2020-04-09

-*Submission deadline*: 2020-05-11

 # Overview

 In the final project, you will apply the tools you have learned in this class to build and evaluate a recommender system.
 While the content of the final project involves recommender systems, it is intended more as an opportunity to integrate multiple techniques to solve a realistic, large-scale applied problem.

-For this project, you are encouraged to work in groups of no more than 3 students.

-Groups of 1--2 will need to implement one extension (described below) over the baseline project for full credit.

-Groups of 3 will need to implement two extensions for full credit.

 ## The data set